appdev-lessons/hello-world/content.md

 https://USERNAME-CODESPACE-NAME-vrpqrxxrx7x2rxx-3000.preview.app.github.dev
 ```

-This URL is tied to the mini computer you are running in your Codespace.
+This URL is tied to the mini computer you are running in your codespace.
 Specifically, it's tied to the terminal that you ran `rackup` in, which is now running the `puma` web server.
-If that terminal tab is closed for any reason (including if you close the Codespace), your live app will no longer be running, and the URL will not be visitable.
+If that terminal tab is closed for any reason (including if you close the codespace), your live app will no longer be running, and the URL will not be visitable.
 But you can always open a new terminal tab with `+` and `rackup` again.

 At this point, in the live application browser tab you should see a 404 page missing message.
 Let's change that!